pyeventsourcing/eventsourcing/docs/topics/process.rst

                 assert retries, "Failed set order.is_paid"

-Because the orders are created with a second instance of the ``Orders`` process application, rather than e.g. a command process application that is followed by the orders process, there will be contention and conflicts writing to the orders process notification log.
-The example was designed to cause this contention, and the ``@retry`` decorator was applied to the ``create_new_order()`` factory, so when conflicts are encountered, the operation will be retried and will most probably eventually succeed.
-For the same reason, the same ``@retry``  decorator is applied the ``run()`` method of the library class ``Process``.
-Contention is managed successfully with this approach.
+..
+Because the orders are created with a second instance of the ``Orders`` process
+.. application, rather than e.g. a command process application that is followed
+.. by the orders process, there will be contention and conflicts writing to the
+.. orders process notification log.
+The example was designed to cause this contention,
+.. and the ``@retry`` decorator was applied to the ``create_new_order()`` factory, so
+.. when conflicts are encountered, the operation will be retried and will most probably
+.. eventually succeed.
+For the same reason, the same ``@retry``  decorator is applied
+.. the ``run()`` method of the library class ``Process``.
+Contention is managed successfully
+.. with this approach.
+..
+..
+Todo: Change this to use a command logging process application, and have the Orders process follow it.

 Multiple partitions
 ~~~~~~~~~~~~~~~~~~~

 Now let's process a batch of orders that is created after the system
 has been started.

-This time, the process applications will be partitioned across the system.
+This time, the process applications will be partitioned
-Each partition of each application will run in a separate operating
+across the system.
+Each process application-partition will run in a
-system process.
+separate operating system process.

-Because of the partitioning, many orders can be processed by the same process application
+Because of the partitioning, many orders can be processed by the
-at the same time.

-Events generated in one partition will (normally) be processed in the
+same process application at the same time.
+Events generated in one partition
-same partition of a downstream application.
+will (normally) be processed in the same partition of a downstream application.

-Aggregates are segregated within an application, but aggregates created by an application
+Aggregates continue to be segregated within an application (one application can't
+access from its repository the aggregates created by another application) but
-are accessible to all partitions of that application.
+aggregates created by one application are accessible across all partitions of
+that application.

 In the example below, there are five partitions and three process applications, which
 gives fifteen child operating system processes.
 All fifteen will share the same database.

-Partitioning is configured statically.
-(Dynamic configuration is not yet implemented,
+Here, partitioning is configured statically.
-auto-scaling is being considered).

 .. code:: python